Art and Synaesthesia

 In collaboration with The International Association of Synaesthetes, Artists, and Scientists, ArC is organizing a special issue on synaesthesia in art.
 We will be hosting art practitioners with synaesthetic experience in conversation with academics.

-Co-organizers: Anton-Sidoroff-Dorso (IASAS), Marina Iosifian (University of St Andrews)
+Co-organizers: Anton-Sidoroff-Dorso (IASAS, HDR Macquarie University), Marina Iosifian (University of St Andrews)

 Seminar 1: Cinema